 Get Eyeballs on It

 There was a time when your only hope of getting your car noticed was to put a “For Sale” sign in the window and hope you drove past the right person.
 Nowadays, there are a host of outlets you can use to get your car in front of the masses.
-Sites such as Craigslist, Facebook Marketplace, Autotrader, iSeeCars.com and CarGurus.com are just a few of the options available to you.
+Sites such as Craigslist, Facebook Marketplace, Autotrader, iSeeCars.com and CarGurus.com are just a few of the options.

 Have you ever sold your car?
 How did it go?
 Let us know in the comments below.